piotrekkr/blog-make-docker-compose/README.md

 ```

 Since this file is not tracked, it will not affect anyone else.
 This file is
-generated automatically (if not exist) on local dev environments.
+generated automatically by `make` (if not exist) on local dev environments.

 ## `Make` to connect them all